 For 12 years prior to moving to Devon he was an active member of the Yorkshire Dales cave/mountain rescue team where he headed up the swift-water rescue team.

-He is a member of both the local Prawle Point and Bigbury Coast Guard Rescue Teams.
+He is part of the volunteer Prawle Point Coast Guard Rescue Team

 A committee member for the Kingsbridge Estuary Forum and the Avon Estuary Forum.